 ICHRAs don’t stray from the rules of other HRAs when it comes to taxation.
 For example, like a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA), an ICHRA is tax-free.

-This means that employers will not withhold federal income and payroll taxes from reimbursements before giving payments to employees.
+This means that you will not withhold federal income and payroll taxes from reimbursements before giving payments to employees.

 Do you have to provide an ICHRA to your employees?